 - Full names are rarely supplied, most listings give surname and initials

 - By their nature, ex-directory entries are excluded

 - Entries not listed by address (try trade directories for this)

 Historical telephone directories are available on open access in the Searchroom.
 Hull phone books include Hull as well as parts of the East Riding including Cottingham, Hedon, Elloughton and Beverley.

-- We also have a complete run of Kingston Communications telephone directories from 1937 to date, with the exception of 1939, 1945 and 1983 which are all missing
+- We also have a complete run of Kingston Communications telephone directories from 1937 to the present, with the exception of 1939, 1945 and 1983 which are all missing.